posit-dev/positron/extensions/positron-python/.github/test_plan.md

   - [ ] Installs into a virtual environment environment directly
 - [ ] Pylint works
 - [ ] `"python.linting.pylintUseMinimalCheckers": false` turns off the default rules w/ no `pylintrc` file present
-- [ ] The existense of a `pylintrc` file turns off the default rules
+- [ ] The existence of a `pylintrc` file turns off the default rules

 #### Other linters